Clinical Psychologist | Dubai

 Mainstream clinical psychology emphasizes diagnosis as the first port of call.
 Although diagnosis risks boxing individuality, it also helps to identify the precise nature of a mental health issue.
 In turn, this influences the focus of therapy.
 For example, a diagnosis of depression will require a treatment focus that differs from anxiety treatment.

-That being said, diagnosis is only one aspect of therapy.
+Diagnosis is only one aspect of therapy.
 A psychodynamically trained clinical psychologist will pay attention to various factors underlying a diagnosis.
 These include attachment style, cognitive and affective patterns, personality features, interpersonal themes, defenses, and unconscious factors.

 Defences